Frequently Asked Questions

 While we do want our students to experience a mostly technology-free environment, students will call home about once per week during their trips.
 You will be able to follow along with your child’s trip in your CampInTouch account, as we’ll post blogs and photos as often as we can!

 We know that urgent situations sometimes arise at home, so our directors are on-call 24/7 during the summer.
+Read more about summer communication here.

 My son LOVED his Adventure Treks experience.
 He met new friends from across the country and had new experiences from rafting to backpacking to flying without his parents to and from the trip.
 After 15 months of COVID, being outside with great instructors and kids and doing new things was renewing and confidence-building.
 It was a very healthy experience in building independence.
 He and his friends are already planning the Adventure Treks trip they want to do next year.
 Also, I am amazed by how organized Adventure Treks is and the excellence and thoroughness of your communication.
 Truly exceptional. – Heather Corcoran, parent from Greenbrae, CA

 The teenagers who come to Adventure Treks are kind, welcoming, eager to learn, and hail from all over the United States and world.
 We prescreen our students and get to know our families, so our groups are full of positive young adults that will work well with each other.
 Adventure Treks places a strong emphasis on group dynamics and creating a supportive social environment, and our students reflect that.
+Read more about our students here.

-Because we’ll be engaged in different outdoor activities throughout each trip, our students should be physically fit to succeed at Adventure Treks.
+Because we’ll be engaged in different outdoor activities throughout each trip, our students should be physically fit to attend Adventure Treks.
 We know physical fitness looks different for everyone, but it’s important to come prepared so that you and your fellow students can succeed.
 One student not coming prepared with physical fitness can negatively impact the entire group.

 In the months leading up to your trip, we recommend participating in physical activity at least a few times a week if you don’t already.
 This might be hiking, jogging or running, biking, playing soccer or basketball, or anything else that helps your cardiovascular fitness.